Guy-Blatch/Guy-Blatch/README.md

 <br><br>
 - 🔭 I’m currently working on ...
 Passing this Bootcamp!
 - 🌱 I’m currently learning ...
-As much as i can
+As much as i can!
 - 👯 I’m looking to collaborate on ...
 As much as possible!
 - 🤔 I’m looking for help with ...
 Keeping up!
 - 💬 Ask me about ... anything!